A degree in Mechanical Engineering is the basis for a professional career in a broad range of industry sectors.

 Our professionally accredited degree programmes offer an exciting blend of learning experiences designed to ensure our students not only master the scientific fundamentals, but also develop the skills, attitudes and experience demanded by 21st-century engineering and society.
 Our ethos is to spend as much time outside the lecture theatre as possible.
 Our students spend a significant amount of their time working in teams to apply their learning in the solution of practical problems; or in the design, building and testing of new products processes and systems.
 This means our graduates are very well prepared for their careers ahead, and industry recognises them as highly employable.

-All Mechanical Engineering programmes are accredited by our professional body, the Institute of Mechanical Engineers, and are a recognised qualification on the route to Chartered Engineer status.
+All Mechanical Engineering programmes are accredited by our professional body, the Institution of Mechanical Engineers, and are a recognised qualification on the route to Chartered Engineer status.

 Programme in detail